ammarnasr/LLM-for-code-intelligence/README.md

 2. **Data Filtering**: To ensure quality, I filtered out files that didn't meet certain criteria, such as having an average line length exceeding 100 characters, a maximum line length exceeding 1000 characters, or an alphabet-to-numeric character ratio of less than 25%.
 3. **Data Splitting**: After filtering, I divided the remaining files into train, validation, and test sets using a 90-5-5 ratio, respectively.

-### **Tokenization Approach**

-For tokenization, I employed Byte Pair Encoding (BPE) tokenizers, which are a proven technique in code processing.
-These tokenizers include special tab and white space tokens into the existing GPT-2 vocabulary \cite{gpt2}.
-To create training sequences, I tokenized the code in the files, and these tokens were then concatenated to form sequences of up to 2048 tokens.
-I also made use of special separator tokens to differentiate between different files.
-In some experiments, sequences of varying lengths were used.

 ## **Colab Notebooks**